Ocramius/ocramius.github.com/source/_posts/2015-01-06-when-to-declare-classes-final.md

 ~~~

 <p>
     This is, without any doubts, how you should <strong>NOT</strong> design your code.
-This kind of approach is usually
+The approach described above is
-    adopted by developers who confuse <abbr title="Object Oriented Programming">OOP</abbr> with "<cite>a way of solving
+    usually adopted by developers who confuse <abbr title="Object Oriented Programming">OOP</abbr> with "<cite>a way
-    problems via inheritance</cite>" ("inheritance-oriented-programming" maybe?).
+    of solving problems via inheritance</cite>" ("inheritance-oriented-programming" maybe?).
 </p>

 <p>
     In general, preventing inheritance in a forceful way has the nice advantage of making developers think more about